 The MSU Institutional Champion Award for Community Engagement Scholarship is conferred upon one university leader, faculty member, team, or initiative each year for leadership in institutionalizing community-engaged scholarship and university outreach.
-This award program is jointly sponsored by the offices of the Associate Provost for University Outreach and Engagement and the Associate Provost for Faculty and Academic Staff Development.
+This award program is jointly sponsored by the offices of the Vice Provost for University Outreach and Engagement and the Assistant Provost for Faculty and Academic Staff Development.

 Nominations are invited representing individuals and groups drawn broadly from university leadership and/or the faculty, as well as major initiatives undertaken by them.
 Nominations are expected to be of either:

 - a university leader (e.g., executive management, deans, associate/assistant deans, department chairpersons, school directors),

 - a ranked faculty member (tenure system or fixed term),